Data, Surveillance, and Epidemiology

 How common is diabetes and prediabetes?

-- In the US, it is estimated that 86 million people have pre-diabetes.3
+- In the US, it is estimated that 84.1 million adults (33.9% of the adult US population) aged 18 years or older have prediabetes.2

 What data sources inform us about pre-diabetes and diabetes?

 The Montana Diabetes Program uses variety of data for diabetes surveillance and evaluation, reports, grant reporting, and to direct program decisions to reduce the prevalence of diabetes, the morbidity from diabetes, and the development of complications of diabetes among Montana residents.
 A list of data sets used is included below, and you can access the Public Health Data Resource Guide to learn more about them.
 Data sets do not contain information that can identify individuals.

 - Birth and Death Records

 - Montana Hospital and Emergency Department Discharge Data System

 - The DQCMS is a diabetes patient registry to support quality improvement (QI) in primary care and diabetes self-management education programs.
 This program tracks outcomes for diabetes management including A1C, blood pressure, cholesterol levels, tobacco cessation, immunizations, chronic kidney disease, foot care, and medication.
 See the quarterly QI reports for more information.

 - Centers for Disease Control and Prevention (CDC)

 - Centers for Medicare and Medicaid (CMS)